 You might not have thought it was possible, but you have a few different options for bringing some of that Windows goodness to your Chrome OS machine.
-There is a multitude of ways to make this work — and we can show you where to go.
+There are many ways to make this work — and we can show you where to go.
 Here’s how to install Windows on a Chromebook.

 - How to take a screenshot on a Chromebook

 - How to install Android apps on a Chromebook

 Installing Windows 10 on a Chromebook is difficult, and the end result may not be great.
 For starters, manufacturers select specific components that complement Google’s lightweight, web-centric OS.
 Most mainstream models have less than 64GB of space, around 4GB of memory, and no dedicated graphics chips.

 Additionally, both Google and Microsoft do not support Windows 10 running on Chromebook-focused hardware.
 That means you may not find Microsoft-certified drivers and must fall back on possible third-party solutions.

 The biggest issue regarding Windows 10 on Chromebooks, however, is the process of installing Microsoft’s platform.
 Most Chromebooks include a write-protect screw on the motherboard that prevents you from installing any operating system.
 To get Windows 10 on the machine, you’ll need to remove the bottom shell, remove the screw from the motherboard, and then flash new firmware.

 Finally, your Chromebook may not even have the hardware to support Windows 10.
 To determine if your Chromebook is compatible, check out CoolStar’s list.